Antiz96/Linux-Server/Ansible/playbooks/roles/regenerate_ssl_certificate/README.md

 - locality: `Rouen` (locality to fill in the CSR information).
 - organisation: `Home-Infra` (organisation to fill in the CSR information).
 - organisation_unit: `IT` (organisation unit to fill in the CSR information).

+The following variable is set in `defaults/main.yml`:

+- key: `false` (controls whether the private key should be copied to hosts, expects a boolean `true` or `false` value, defaults to `false`.
+Set this to `true` per hosts with inventory variables where needed).